 • Failing or refusing to attend or perform work.

-If an employee refuses to perform work due to a reasonable concern for their immediate health or safety it isn't deemed to be taking industrial action.
+If an employee refuses to perform work due to a reasonable concern for their immediate health or safety due to an imminent risk it isn't deemed to be taking industrial action.
 However, the employee mustn’t unreasonably fail to comply with your direction to perform other work that is safe – whether it’s at their usual workplace or another workplace.

 Unprotected industrial action